harris-song/jobs-scraper/README.md

-# Jobs Scraper
+# Jobs Scraper & Dashboard

-A comprehensive job scraping tool that automatically collects job listings from major tech companies and saves them as structured JSON data.
+A comprehensive job scraping tool that automatically collects job listings from major tech companies and saves them as structured JSON data, with a web dashboard to browse the listings.

+## 🚀 Quick Start

+1. Clone this repository
+2. Open `index.html` in your web browser to view the jobs dashboard
+3. For automated scraping, set up the GitHub Action workflow

 ## 🏢 Supported Companies